tanveer-singh-db/demo_tf_generic_uc_assets/README.md

 - Managing storage credentials, workspace bindings, and grants
 - Delta sharing configurations and recipient management

-The project using a config-driven approach with minimal hardcoding.
+The project using a config-driven approach.

 ---